Syncroness-Inc/qt_device_creation/README.md

     For more information about Boot to Qt, see https://doc.qt.io/QtForDeviceCreation/
     ```

-7. Run the bitbake command to build our image
+7. Run the bitbake command to build the embedded linux image.
     ```bash
     bitbake b2qt-embedded-qt5-image
     ```